 This evidence includes body cam footage from the responding officers, the results of blood or breath tests taken after the crash, receipts from where the drunk driver purchased or consumed the alcohol, and witness testimony on the driver’s level of impairment.

-How Long Does a DUI Crash Settlement Take in Virginia?
+How Long Does a DUI Crash Settlement Take in Richmond?

 Once you know what a settlement after being hit by a drunk driver should cover, the next question is how long the process will take.
 Most people want answers quickly, especially with medical bills and time away from work.